Claire Szostek

 About Claire

-My research background and interests encompass marine ecology, in particular assessing human impacts on the marine environment, such as fishing and the development of offshore energy and impact mitigation.
-I have conducted research based at Bangor University, the University of Exeter and Plymouth Marine Laboratory, prior to joining the University of Plymouth in 2026.
+My research spans marine ecology, fisheries science and biodiversity, taking an interdisciplinary approach by incorporating aspects of social science.
+I have particular interest in assessing human impacts on the marine environment and biodiversity, such as fishing, offshore renewable energy and marine spatial management, with projects spanning scales from local to global and covering a range of environmental challenges.
+I advocate for targeted dissemination of key research findings for integration into local and global policy, contributing regularly to workshops and conferences.
+I conducted research based at Bangor University, the University of Exeter and Plymouth Marine Laboratory, prior to joining the University of Plymouth in 2026.

-I work at the science-policy-industry interface, and have established relationships with collegues in industry, UK SNCB's and regulatory bodies.
-Engagement actitvities include science-industry workshops, international conference and fisheries management meetings.
+I work at the science-policy-industry interface, and have established relationships with colleagues in industry, UK SNCB's and regulatory bodies.
+I recognise the value of engagement actitvities and regularly lead and participate in science-industry workshops, and science collaborations at international conferences and fisheries/policy management meetings.

 Contact Claire